Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST projects-upsert

-Update a project record if the provided reference does match one of the project references in your account, otherwise create a new project record with the provided reference (or with a random one if no reference is provided).
+It updates a project record if the provided reference does match one of the project references in your account, otherwise it creates a new project record with the provided reference (or with a random one if no reference is provided).

 ```shell
 curl --location 'https://api.ezus.app/projects-upsert' \